• Skip to primary navigation

 Notes

 • Roasting in advance – you can roast the eggplants in advance and store them in the fridge for 1-2 days without a problem.
-The only thing you need to pay attention to is that they might release liquid, so you need more oats or flour to get to the right consistency
+You only need to pay attention to that they might release liquid, so you need more oats or flour to get to the right consistency.

 Video